kctrey/wxcadm/README.md

 Python Library for Webex Calling Administration

 # Purpose
-wxcadm is a Python 3 library to simplify the API calls to Webex in order to manage and report on users of Webex Calling
+wxcadm is a Python 3 library to simplify the API calls to Webex in order to manage and report on users of Webex Calling.
+Although the primary focus is Webex Calling, many of the other Webex admin functions are included.
+This library is not meant to be an interface to the Meetings and Messaging capabilities of Webex....there are plenty of other modules that provide that.

 # Status
 The current version in this branch is mostly complete.
 All the Webex Calling related functions and classes work.